Bluebuck: Distribution and habitat

 Endemic to South Africa, the bluebuck was confined to the southwestern Cape.
 A 2003 study estimated the expanse of the historic range of the bluebuck at 4,300 sqkm, mainly along the southern coast of South Africa; fossils, however, have been discovered in a broader area that includes the southern and western CFR and even the highlands of Lesotho.
 Historical records give a rough estimate of its range.
 On 20 January 1774, Swedish naturalist Carl Peter Thunberg recorded a sighting in Tigerhoek, Mpumalanga.
-In March or April 1783, Levalliant claimed to have witnessed two specimens in Soetemelksvlei, Western Cape.
+In March or April 1783, Levaillant claimed to have witnessed two specimens in Soetemelksvlei, Western Cape.
 Based on these notes, a 2009 study by the South African zoologist Graham I. H. Kerley and colleagues estimated the range of the bluebuck to be limited within a triangular area in the Western Cape, bounded by Caledon to the west, Swellendam to the northeast and Bredasdorp to the south.
 Rock paintings in the Caledon river valley of the Free State province in eastern South Africa have been identified as bluebucks, which also confirms the once wider distribution of the species.

 In 1974, Klein studied the fossils of Hippotragus species in South Africa.
 Most of these were found to represent the bluebuck and the roan antelope.
 The fossil record suggested that the bluebuck occurred in large numbers during the last glacial period (nearly 0.1 million years ago), and was more common than sympatric antelopes.
 The bluebuck could adapt to more open habitats than could the roan antelope, a notable point of difference between these species.
 Fossils of the bluebuck have been found in the Klaises River and the Nelson Bay Cave (near Plettenberg Bay) and Swartklip (to the west of the Hottentots Holland mountains).
 Faith and colleagues noted that the western and southern CFR were separated by biogeographical barriers, such as the Cape Fold Belt and afromontane forests.